 So, I have a special offer for you.
 Everybody who signs up for the Making Sense of Affiliate Marketing Course through my affiliate link (that’s this one) will get a FREE copy of my Busy Blogger’s Success Kit (it usually sells for $29).
 Simply sign up through my link, and then forward me the email you receive confirming you’re signed up for the course (don’t worry – there won’t be any personal information like payment details in your confirmation email).
 Simply send your confirmation to email@example.com, and I’ll get your Busy Blogger’s Success Kit straight to your inbox.

 Don’t want the Making Sense of Affiliate Marketing Course but like the sound of the Busy Blogger’s Success Kit?
-You can snag one half-price (along with some other free goodies) when you subscribe to my monthly newsletter below.
+You can snag one half-price (along with a printable workbook and some other free goodies) when you subscribe to my monthly newsletter.
+Just let us know where to send it.